 Summary of Framework Response: The Framework states that RDAP would be used.

-Comment: This is reasonable and appropriate – and long overdue.
+Comment: The ALAC supports this recommendation.
+This is reasonable and appropriate – and long overdue.

 13. What technical method would be used to authenticate users?

 Summary of Framework Response: The Framework calls for “a system of credentials,” and notes that community models have also proposed a system of “credentials, tokens and/or certificates.”